 “And the Word became flesh and dwelt [tabernacled] among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth” (Jn.
 1:14).

 The Incarnation did not occur at Jesus birth.
 This is an important consideration.
 Rather, nine months earlier at the moment of conception, He, “became flesh” (Jn.
 1:14).
 If Mary conceived on 1 Nisan, it is entirely possible that she gave birth to her firstborn son in close proximity to December 25th.

-That Christians around the world have celebrated the Nativity on the traditional date of December 25 for the past two millennia is significant.
-Rather than dampening the spirit of the Christmas celebration by quibbling over dates, Christians should wholeheartedly celebrate the Good News embodied in the Nativity.
+Here’s another important consideration.
+The fact that Christians around the world have celebrated the Nativity on the traditional date of December 25 for the past two millennia is significant.

 1) Tighe, William, “Calculating Christmas: The Story Behind December 25,” Touchstone, archives.